JeremyM45/next-casino/README.md

 The round over modal pops up with the results and the player's lifetime stats update, the player can then choose to play again or return to the Home Menu.

 ## Road Map
-Below are the items that are wither under development or are planned for future development.
+Below are the items that are either under development or are planned for future development.
 Items labeled with (MVP) are part of the minimum viable project

 #### More Games
 * Three Card Poker (MVP)